Tea in the Sahara

 This weeks Q&A review is sponsored by good old Lady Luck!
-Or if you are a bit of a show off and enjoy being snazzy you could use her full title, Fortuna the Goddess of Fortune!
-Jokes aside, like finding a crisp twenty pound note on the pavement lady luck briefly smiled down on Tea in the Sahara towers, and I for one am thrilled to share my EXCLUSIVE Aftershock Q&A with you guys!
+Or if you are a bit of a show-off and enjoy being snazzy you could use her full title, Fortuna the Goddess of Fortune!
+Jokes aside, like finding a crisp twenty-pound note on the pavement lady luck briefly smiled down on Tea in the Sahara towers, and I for one am thrilled to share my EXCLUSIVE Aftershock Q&A with you guys!

 A quick recap, a few weeks back I reviewed the awesome Aftershock and was presented with the opportunity to put forward some questions to the wonderful people down at iHeartRadio.
-They then presented said questions to writer, creator, and director Sarah Wayne Callies to comment on.
+They then presented said questions to the writer, creator, and director Sarah Wayne Callies to comment on.

 I was even cheeky enough to put a few questions directly to iHeartRadio, and the talented chap behind the podcasts sound design Jeff Schmidt for comments.
 Well, in for a penny and all that; or to continue the Latin luck theme – when in Rome, do as the Romans do!

 So I pulled together my questions, fired them over (fingers crossed), and waited for a response.
 Cut to the real world where I reside, and in all honesty never in a million years did I think that I would receive anything back.
-You see us Brits are not the most ‘luckiest’ nation when it comes to well, luck.
+You see we Brits are not the most ‘luckiest’ nation when it comes to well, luck.

 Fast forward a few days, and as if by magic I received a response email from iHeartMedia with all of my questions answered!
 Guys to put this into context for you, it felt like I had received a telegram from the Queen inviting me & the wife over for afternoon tea, and afterwards a cheeky game of croquet!